-Is your book going to be a fiction or a non-fiction?
+Is your book going to be fiction or non-fiction?
 Why the choice?
-Perhaps it’s gonna be a non-fiction because you want to offer some tips on dating, relationships, blogging, business etc?
+Perhaps it's gonna be non-fiction because you want to offer some tips on dating, relationships, blogging, business, etc?
 What scope?

 The choice of your niche should be around what you enjoy doing?
 If your blog is about relationships, then writing a book around that niche will be far more effective than crafting one on ‘Trading Forex Internationally.“